Gods and Mortals: The power of water in human life through Mythology.

 Below is a list of some of the major Greek Water Gods:I cannot say I was surprised to find out that Greeks seemingly have the most entries in this list.
 Being of Greek descent myself, I was aware of the importance of water for an ancient, sea-fearing country surrounded by sea and crosshatched by rivers and lakes.

-For a complete list with descriptions click here.
+For a complete list with descriptions from references, click here.

 Myths and folklore have shaped culture for centuries.
 Such is the power of these Deities that Thetis (/ˈθɛtɪs/; Greek: Θέτις [tʰétis]), daughter of Nereus and Doris, and a granddaughter of Tethys, mother of Achilles and of Amphitrite, Poseidon’s wife, was depicted in the left side of the American Confederate ten dollar bill between the years of 1861-62.